 - An inclusive atmosphere

-The Sherlock Holmes Foundation, a social club that runs in L5 every Tuesday lunchtime.
-The group work on puzzles, riddles and games, culminating in the solving of their own murder case at the end of last term.
-The group is open to all who regularly attend and they
+The Sherlock Holmes Foundation, is a fun puzzle and mystery solving club that helps Year 7 students make friends with like-minded peers after they join at Reading.
+The group work on puzzles, riddles and games, culminating in the solving of a murder in the Maths Department.
+The group is open to all Year 7s and they:

 - Have a lot of fun

 - Make friends

 - Relax, have lunch, and stretch their mental horizons

 A member of the Student Support Team is present in Auxilium, the Student Support Area, every break and lunch time for anyone at a loose end to come and enjoy the friendly atmosphere.
 They are invited to play games like chess, Uno, board games, or even just read, talk, or do homework, and are welcome to bring their lunch.

 Student are also frequently invited to take part in small groups in Auxilium to help them develop in different areas like study skills, social interaction, or any other issue likely to come up in a school career; last term a year 9 group worked on personal skills and a year 11 group on study skills.
 These are usually formed by invitation, from boys the SEND team know through Passport meetings and clubs or through referrals from teachers.
 We can also refer students to our dedicated school counsellor and other specialised services where needed.